kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-2-apache-example-deployment-d-create-and-deploy-apache-into-clusters.md

 <!--quickstart-2-apache-example-deployment-d-create-and-deploy-apache-into-clusters-start-->
-### d.
-Create and deploy the Apache Server workload into florin and guilder clusters

 Create the `EdgePlacement` object for your workload.
 Its “where predicate” (the locationSelectors array) has one label selector that matches the Location objects (`florin` and `guilder`) created earlier, thus directing the workload to both edge clusters.

 In the `example-wmw` workspace create the following `EdgePlacement` object: